ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 ```
 key:= [[org-name .] module-name .] variable
 ```
-The org-name and module-name is optional for the variable defined in the root module or single Ballerina file.
+The org-name and module-name is optional for the variable defined in the root module or in a single Ballerina file.
 Currently, CLI-based configuration is supported for configurable variables of types `int`, `float`, `boolean`, `string`, `decimal`, and `xml`.

-In the example, we can use the following command to pass values from CLI.
+In the example, you can use the following command to pass values from the CLI.

 ```bash
 $ bal run main.bal -- -Cid=1001 -Cname=Jhone -Cmarried=true